MSc Forensic Psychology and Mental Health / Application and selection

-This is a very competitive course, so it's important to put a lot of effort into your personal statement.
+This is a very competitive course, so it's important to put a lot of effort into your personal statement and your research proposal.

 Supporting documents can be uploaded with the online application form, or emailed to firstname.lastname@example.org .
 We are unable to consider your application if you have not provided all of the necessary documents listed above.

 Please make sure you include your University ID number on any correspondence and do not send any documents before you have submitted your application.

 Offers are made on the basis of application and interview.